Please note that the deadline to file a Slave Labor Class II claim has expired.

 at the time that the company was Swiss” and “may not be aware that they are in

 the class” even with notice of the settlement.
+In theory, any surviving Nazi-era slave laborer was eligible under Slave Labor Class II.
 For more information on Slave

-Labor Class II, please read Annex I of the Distribution Plan
+Labor Class II, please refer to Annex I of the Distribution Plan

 On April 4, 2001